logotype/LeapMotionAS3/README.md

 AIR Native Extension
 --------------------

-You can use this library on both web and air projects.
+You can use this library on both web and AIR projects.
 If you are using it on an AIR for Desktop project, you can take advantage of the AIR Native Extension.

 [Download the ane-file](https://github.com/logotype/LeapMotionAS3/blob/master/bin/LeapMotionAS3.ane?raw=true) and place it somewhere in your project (preferably in the directory where you would put your swc files).
 Link the ane file to your project:

-####Flash Builder 4.6
+####Flash Builder 4.6/4.7

 1. Right click on your AIR for desktop project and choose properties.